ABOUT THE PROJECT

 - Residential transitioning from the main street to surrounding streets

-- How far out from 33 Avenue S.W. should be considered
+- How far out from 33rd and 34th Avenues S.W. should be considered

 - Where retail/commercial development is appropriate and desired